darkmatter08/toy-models-for-superposition/README.md

 This is 243 slots for 20 features.
 So the Two Weight Linear Net has more capacity.

-More research is needed to look into the weights.
+More research is needed to look into the weights of 5 middle neurons.

 # Conclusion